 You each have different thoughts and feelings and needs and wants.
 Sometimes those needs and wants get out of synch.
 To get on the same page, the sooner you talk out your differences, the less time turmoil will invade your relationship.

-If you are interested in learning more about how to talk out your differences, give us a call for a free session.
-We’ve helped couples learn how to communicate with their spouses without fighting for over 40 years, and we can help you too.
+If you are interested in learning more about how to talk out your differences, consider coming to a Free & Connected private, intensive marriage retreat.
+For over 40 years we have helped couples to communicate with their spouses without fighting, and we can help you too.